740i/Writeups/arkham/arkham.md

 echo %PATH%
 C:\Windows\system32;C:\Windows;C:\Windows\System32\Wbem;C:\Windows\System32\WindowsPowerShell\v1.0\;C:\Windows\System32\OpenSSH\;C:\Users\Batman\AppData\Local\Microsoft\WindowsApps
 ```
-Copy the srrstr.dll in there and just run the C:\Windows\SysWOW64\SystemPropertiesAdvanced.exe or any other SysWOW64 SystemProperties binary, make sure the msf handler is still running and our shell back this time has much better privileges.
+Copy the srrstr.dll in there and just run the C:\Windows\SysWOW64\SystemPropertiesAdvanced.exe or any other SysWOW64 SystemProperties binary, make sure the msf handler is still running and our shell back this time has much better privileges with no UAC.
 ```cmd
 msf5 exploit(multi/handler) > sessions -i 2
 [*] Starting interaction with 2...